MrCatNerd/.dotfiles/README.md

 # dotfiles
-the most shittiest dotfiles repo you'll ever see
+the shittiest dotfiles repo you'll ever see

 my configs for windows and linux